galakhov/tg-channelposts-aggregator/README.md

 - [normalize-url](https://www.npmjs.com/package/normalize-url)
 - @multifeed_edge_bot to aggregate and [redirect](https://github.com/galakhov/tg-channelposts-aggregator/tree/master/server) messages from a set of channels

-# Server Tools 🔧 / DB 🗄️
+# Server Tools 🔧 and DB 🗄️

 I suggest to use Robo 3T or similar tools to monitor your local MongoDB installation.

 For testing purposes you can use the free [MongoDB Atlas Cluster](https://docs.atlas.mongodb.com/reference/free-shared-limitations/#atlas-free-tier).
 Just follow [this](https://docs.atlas.mongodb.com/getting-started/#create-an-service-account) tutorial.

-# Architecture 🏗️🧱 / Required Puzzles 🧩
+# Architecture 🏗️🧱 and Required Puzzles 🧩

 ## Bot #1: Posts Collector 🤖